Anna-Marie

 Self Portrait 1997

 I adored being with both my children, Alina and Tolan, yet I also felt a strong creative pull.
-My muse felt caged yet I realized I was the only one who caged the muse.
-It was how I chose to look at the situation.
-I put this birdcage on myself.
+My muse felt caged yet I realized I put this birdcage on myself.
 I felt as if my creative life was lost in the overwhelming daily small details of my life as a busy mom.
-But in retrospect, I am amazed at how much I did produce during that time.

-My husband, Doug, was my angel, the one who helped lift the cage off by continuously supporting and believing in me, and my art.
-He said to me “Why don’t you stay in your studio (instead of the small jobs teaching art in the schools I was taking on) and create!”
-Wow, what a GIFT!
+My husband, Doug, was my angel, the one who helped lift the cage off by continuously supporting and believing in me and my art.
+He would say to me “Go create – do your art!”
+Wow, what a GIFT.

-As our children grew older, I felt uncomfortable with the painting.
-I did not want them to feel guilty or feel like they were caging me.
-I was caging myself!
-I left this painting in the garage until Alina and Tolan were off to college.
-When I brought it back into the house and looked around at my other paintings as well, I saw how I had only emotionally caged my muse, because, to my complete surprise, I also saw how much art I had created during my years as a full time mom.
+As our children grew older, I felt uncomfortable with this painting.
+I did not want them to feel like they were caging me.
+I left this painting in the garage until they went off to college.
+When I brought it back into the house I realized that I had only emotionally caged my muse, because, to my complete surprise, I also saw how much art I had created during my years as a full time mom.

 Relevant-Women-Paintings